apache/mina-sshd/docs/server-setup.md

 If one is using the SSHD CLI code, then these options are controlled via `-o ServerAliveInterval=NNNN` where the value is the requested **global** interval in **seconds**. *Note*: any non-positive value is treated as if the feature is disabled.

+In order to support customized user code for this feature, the `ReservedSessionMessagesHandler` can be used to implement any kind of user-defined heartbeat. *Note:* if the user configured such a mechanism, then the `sendReservedHeartbeat` method **must** be implemented since the default throws `UnsupportedOperationException` which will cause the session to be terminated the 1st time the method is invoked.